 If you think about it, the underlying premise of DevOps is virtually an oxymoron: faster and better software delivery.
 Haven’t these been mutually exclusive goals?
 Shorter development cycles and closer collaboration under a DevOps approach mean you catch problems before they go to production, and so spend less time fixing them under duress.

 The timeless battle of supporting software in production is often about balancing time spent on reactive firefighting versus proactive efforts such as building and testing.
-Software quality is directly correlated to customerimpacting incidents, so it pays to invest the time and energy into addressing quality issues earlier in the cycles.
+Software quality is directly correlated to customer-impacting incidents, so it pays to invest the time and energy in addressing quality issues earlier in the cycles.
 Besides, you don’t want customers to be the ones discovering your issues!
-Approaches such as TDD (Test Driven Development), CI (Continuous Integration) and CD (Continuous Deployment) can all help to prioritize work that is focused on quality improvements.
+Approaches such as TDD (Test Driven Development), CI (Continuous Integration), and CD (Continuous Deployment) can all help to prioritize work that is focused on quality improvements.

 Here are metrics that you can track to help quantify the quality of your software’s overall continuous improvement efforts:

 Since many quality issues don’t appear until the software hits production, the ability to compare all metrics pre- and post-deploy is extremely helpful in understanding the impact of a specific release.
 This approach also allows teams to respond quickly and roll back a release or provide a quick resolution to any incidents that have occurred.